-The four types of thorough investigations that can reveal the cause of the elevator accident and identify the people and companies responsible:
+Elevator accident lawyers in New York use these four types of thorough investigations to prove the cause of the elevator accident and identify the people and companies responsible:

 - Investigations are always conducted by Government agencies and these reports will be available to us.
 New York City agencies such as the NYC Buildings Department; NYC Department of Investigations and NYPD will investigate the cause of an elevator accident;

-- As your lawyers, we will retain an elevator expert; and
+- As your elevator accident lawyers, we will retain an elevator expert; and

 - A criminal investigation may be conducted by the District Attorney’s Office.

-This schematic showing an exploded drawing of elevator parts is provided by an elevator accident expert at Robson Forensic who we use.
+This schematic showing an exploded drawing of elevator parts is provided by an elevator accident expert at Robson Forensic.

 Most elevator accidents involve faulty maintenance by the maintenance contractor or a failure to maintain the elevator but New York and/or NYC laws may have been violated.